georgeaaabbbccc/rdma_dpdk/README.md

  * libnuma-dev

 ## Design
 1. `rdma-dpdk` performs all communication using SEND/RECV verbs over RDMA's UD transport.
 This provides performance that is comparable to an RDMA WRITE-based implementation, but is more scalable.
+Read our [paper](http://www.cs.cmu.edu/~akalia/doc/sigcomm14/herd_readable.pdf) for more details.
 2. `rdma-dpdk` uses a memcached instance as a central registry to store information about QPs.
 This registry is only contacted during connection setup; `rdma-dpdk` is not limited by memcached's performance.

 ## Example run